Geography of Peru: Statistics

 Peru has a total land area of 1,285,220 km^{2} and a total water area of 5,000 km^{2}.
 In terms of maritime area, the country claims a continental shelf of 200 nmi, a territorial sea of 200 nmi and an Exclusive economic zone of 857,000 km2.

 Only 3% of Peru's land is arable, with 0.5% being suitable for permanent crops.
 Permanent pastureland accounts for 21% of Peru's land use, and forests and woodland accounting for 66% of the landscape.
 Approximately 9.5% (1993 est.) of Peruvian land is attributed to population centers, coastal regions, and other space.

 Natural hazards that Peru experiences include earthquakes, tsunamis, flooding, landslides, and mild volcanic activity.
-The geographic positioning of Peru adjacent to the adjoining Nazca and South American tectonic plates - converging in the Atacama trench off the Pacific coast - serves as the catalyst to many of Peru's natural hazards.
+The geographic positioning of Peru adjacent to the adjoining Nazca and South American tectonic plates - converging in the Peru–Chile Trench off the Pacific coast - serves as the catalyst to many of Peru's natural hazards.

 Peru's environmental issues include deforestation (some the result of illegal logging); overgrazing of the slopes of the coast and sierra leading to soil erosion; desertification; air pollution in Lima; pollution of rivers and coastal waters from municipal and mining wastes.

 Peru is a party to the following international environmental agreements:

 Antarctic Treaty, Antarctic-Environmental Protocol, Biodiversity, Climate Change, Desertification, Endangered Species, Hazardous Wastes, Nuclear Test Ban, Ozone Layer Protection, Ship Pollution, Tropical Timber 83, Tropical Timber 94, Wetlands, Whaling.
 Furthermore, the country has signed, but not ratified, the Climate Change-Kyoto Protocol.

 Peru shares control of Lake Titicaca, world's highest navigable lake, with Bolivia.